ThePinkPanther96/SysAdmin-Toolbox/WinRM (Windows Remote Management)/README.md

 In essence, the script automates the process of running a PowerShell script on a list of remote computers, reporting on the success or failure of each execution, and managing the remote connections.
 It can be used for various tasks like deploying software, gathering data, or enforcing policies on multiple computers simultaneously.

 ### Examples
-Refer to my other repository, [SysAdmin-Toolbox/Automation & Data Collection](https://github.com/ThePinkPanther96/SysAdmin-Toolbox/tree/main/Automations%20%26%20Data%20Collection), to view example scripts that were used in a production environment:
+Refer to my other repository, [SysAdmin-Toolbox/Automation & Data Collection](https://github.com/ThePinkPanther96/SysAdmin-Toolbox/tree/main/Automations%20%26%20Data%20Collection), to view example scripts that were used in a production environment.